MIPT-Oulu/3DHistoGrading/README.md

 # 3D-Histo-Grading

 ## About
-Software for 3D grading osteochondral tissue samples.
+Software for 3D grading osteochondral Phosphotungstic acid -stained tissue samples.
 We currently support only Windows.

 Current build status and code coverage: